jmcb/python-pdcurses/README.rst

 ``cmd.exe`` prompt, over any instance of msysgit, git bash, Cygwin, etc; these latter provide a variety of libraries that can cause clashes with MinGW32.

+**Note: If compiling against Python 2.3 or earlier, you will need the relevant libpythonXX.a file copied into your PythonXX\libs directory.
+For convenience, libpython23.a is included in the gen folder (gen/libpython23.a).
+For other versions, you'll need to follow the instructions found on the `MinGW32 Wiki`_.**

 However, using one of these suites with access to ``make``, ``sed`` and a variety of other programs will make the experience a lot easier.